The Californian Ideology: Critique

 During the 1990s, members of the entrepreneurial class in the information technology industry in Silicon Valley vocally promoted an ideology that combined the ideas of Marshall McLuhan with elements of radical individualism, libertarianism, and neoliberal economics, using publications like Wired magazine to promulgate their ideas.
 This ideology mixed New Left and New Right beliefs based on their shared interest in anti-statism, the counterculture of the 1960s, and techno-utopianism.

 Proponents believed that in a post-industrial, post-capitalist, knowledge-based economy, the exploitation of information and knowledge would drive growth and wealth creation while diminishing the older power structures of the state in favor of connected individuals in virtual communities.

 Critics contend that the Californian Ideology strengthens corporations' power over the individual, increases social stratification, and is distinctly Americentric.
-Barbrook argues that members of the digerati who adhere to the Californian Ideology embrace a form of reactionary modernism.
+Barbrook argues that members of the "digerati" (a portmanteau of "digi literati") who adhere to the Californian Ideology embrace a form of reactionary modernism.
 According to him, "American neo-liberalism seems to have successfully achieved the contradictory aims of reactionary modernism: economic progress and social immobility.
 Because the long-term goal of liberating everyone will never be reached, the short-term rule of the digerati can last forever."